AlexiyOrlov/minecraft-tutorials/README.md

 # Tutorials
-Various tutorials for the players and modders.
+Various tutorials for players and modders.